-The Park Ridge Water pleased to Department is present this year's Annual Water Quality Report.
-This report details the results of our water quality testing performed in 2021.
+The Park Ridge Water Department is pleased to present this year's Annual Water Quality Report.
+This report details the results of our water quality testing performed in 2022.
 It is designed to inform you about the quality water and services we provide to you every day.
 Our goal is to provide you with a safe and dependable supply of potable drinking water.

-In 2021, we analyzed over 2,500 samples to ensure that the 710 million gallons of water we pump, treat, and deliver meets water quality standards.
+In 2022, we analyzed over 2,500 samples to ensure that the 746 million gallons of water we pump, treat, and deliver meets water quality standards.
 We are pleased to report that we have met all of the federal drinking water standards, and only exceeded one new State standard.

-The Board of Public Works is committed to delivering a safe and reliable supply of drinking water to the 5,000 customers in Park Ridge and Woodcliff Lake.
-This has been the consistent goal since the water utility began it's operation in the 1920s.
+The Board of Public Works is committed to delivering a safe and reliable supply of drinking water to the over 5,000 customers in Park Ridge and Woodcliff Lake.
+This has been the consistent goal since the water utility began it's operation in the 1920's.

-This publication 1S very important because informed customers are the best allies in maintaining safe drinking water.
+This publication is very important because informed customers are the best allies in maintaining safe drinking water.
 Regular meetings of the Park Ridge Board of Public Works normally occur on the first and third Wednesday of each month, at 8:00 PM at the Park Ridge Utility Department, 15 Sulak Lane, Park Ridge.
-However. due to the Coronavirus emergency, these meeting are now being held virtually with conferencing software.
-The public is welcome to attend and
+These meeting are now being held virtually with conferencing software.
+The public is welcome to attend and information on how to join the virtual meeting is posted on the Ridge Borough's website Park (www.parkridgeboro.com) the to meeting.